 The longest segment stretches 17.2 miles connecting Gooseberry State Park, Split Rock Lighthouse State Park, Beaver Bay, and Silver Bay.
 Hikers, joggers, inline skaters, and bikers can enjoy riding a safe route near Lake Superior.

 See the Highest Waterfall Contained in Minnesota

 The High Falls flows from the Baptism River and ranks as the highest waterfall entirely contained in Minnesota.
-The Pigeon River High Falls at Grand Portage State Park – with an impressive 120-foot drop is technically the highest, but a portion is located in Canada.
+The Pigeon River High Falls at Grand Portage State Park – with an impressive 120-foot drop is technically the highest, but it shares the border with Canada.

 Soak Up the Sun at Black Beach

 Black Beach in Silver Bay, MN, ranks as one of the most unique beaches on the North Shore.
 It earned its name from the fine black sand created from taconite tailings discarded in Lake Superior many ago.
 Black Beach is a top destination for swimming, picnicking, and relaxing, with incredible views of the rugged Lake Superior Shoreline.
 Nearby, the Black Beach Municipal Campground holds 49 sites on 14.5 acres and is surrounded by a wooded landscape with direct access to hiking, biking, and ATV trails.

 See the Manitou Falls at George-Crosby Manitou State Park

 This state park doesn’t get the attention it deserves; however, it’s a local favorite due to its lush forests, serene beauty, and far fewer crowds!

 The hike to see the cascading falls of the Manitou River can be challenging but rewarding as you stand in awe of the cascading falls of the Manitou River.

 Additionally, the pristine inland Benson Lake makes a great choice to launch a kayak or canoe and paddle with the peace and quiet of the North Shore wilderness.